libvips/libvips/doc/uhdr.md

 image geometry, the gainmap and the image will no longer match.
 When you save the cropped image, the gainmap is likely to be incorrect.

-A helper function, [method@Image.get_gainmap], makes updating the gainmap relatively easy: it returns a [class@Image] for the gainmap, and attaches the image pointer as the metadata item `"gainmap"`.
+A helper function, [method@Image.prepare_gainmap], makes updating the gainmap relatively easy: it returns a [class@Image] for the gainmap, and attaches the image pointer as the metadata item `"gainmap"`.
 Once you have updated the gainmap, you can overwrite this value.